2024 Solar Incentives Guide for Bethany, OK - Tax Credits & Rebates

 EcoWatch's Bethany, OK Solar Incentives FAQs

-You can decrease your carbon footprint by 500 pounds of CO2 annually when you install solar panels.
-This adds up to roughly 10,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 500 pounds of CO2 a year by installing solar panels.
+This adds up to around 10,000 pounds over 20 years.
+Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on precisely which incentives you are claiming, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.